ayojs/ayo/VALUES.md

 If governance policy is not serving the values set forth here, that governance policy should change with the required agility.
-Following the governance policy to the letter should not take precedence over staying true to our stated values, not to mention the well-being of our humans.
+Following the governance policy to the letter will not take precedence over staying true to our stated values or the well-being of our humans.

 ## Humans are more important than APIs and Benchmarks.